bahmutov/cypress-slow-down/README.md

 > Slow down your Cypress tests

-Watch this plugin in the video [Slow Down Cypress Tests](https://youtu.be/lxx-_nAkQo8).
+Watch the introduction to this plugin in the video [Slow Down Cypress Tests](https://youtu.be/lxx-_nAkQo8).
+For advanced usage, see the lessons in my [Cypress Plugins course](https://cypress.tips/courses/cypress-plugins).

 ## Install